makinacorpus/django-leaflet/README.rst

     'TILES': 'http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png'

-This setting can also be a list of tuples ``(name, url, attributions)`` !
-A layer switcher will then be added automatically.
+This setting can also be a list of tuples ``(name, url, attributions)``.

+If it contains several layers, a layer switcher will then be added automatically.

 ::